Lumexralph/go-datastructures-algorithms/README.md

-# go-datastructures-algorithms
+# Go Data Structures and Algorithms

+In the quest to continue learning, build better softwares with efficient algorithms with thought of algorithm complexity and also deepening my understanding of Go language.

-This work contains my learning and application of data structures, algorithms and some design patterns in Go.
+This project will be about creating data structures, algorithms and also some design patterns.